corona-warn-app/cwa-testresult-server/docs/architecture-overview.md

 ##	Purpose of the Software System Component

-The primary scope of the component is to provide the verification server with information of labor test results of SARS-CoV-2 tested people.
+The primary scope of the component is to provide the verification server with information of lab test results of SARS-CoV-2 tested people.

 ##	Context